matthew-brett/learn-pages/week5_session2.md

 ### Homework

-* Agree a project analysis plan with your group.
+* Agree a provisional project analysis plan with your group.
+Don't worry about the detail, it's just a draft to get the discussion going, or even just to clarify your ideas about what the task is.
 * Write it up as `analysis_plan.md` and make a pull request to your upstream repository.
 *   When you think it is ready to merge, @ mention the instructors by adding a comment to the pull-request on the lines of: